 To hear Mark's take on these topics, and more, is truly a gift for the mind and spirit!

-And although I don't like to live without my favorite online yoga classes on my phone, I have certainly had my moments of frustration when running out of storage space and realizing that some of my favorite yoga apps are taking up a lot of storage space, as in multiple gigabytes.
+And although I don't like to live without my favorite online yoga classes downloaded to my phone, I have certainly had my moments of frustration when running out of storage space and realizing that some of my favorite yoga apps are taking up a lot of storage space, as in multiple gigabytes.
 So annoying!

 Some online yoga studios, online yoga teacher training programs, and brands that we write about may offer us a small commission should you decide to make a purchase or signup after reading our content.
 Thank you for enabling us to exist!